Indonesian mass killings of 1965–66: Religious and ethnic factors

 The targeting of ethnic Chinese played an important role in the killings in Sumatra and Kalimantan, which have been called genocide.
 Charles A. Coppel is sharply critical of this characterisation, in which he sees a western media and academics unwilling to face the consequences of an anti-communist agenda that they endorsed, instead scapegoating Indonesian racism and indulging in extravagant and false claims of hundreds of thousands or millions of Chinese killed.
 Charles Coppel wrote of the distorted coverage in an article titled: "A genocide that never was: explaining the myth of anti-Chinese massacres in Indonesia, 1965–1966".
 Coppel sees the same bias in coverage of the May 1998 riots, where the Volunteer Team for Humanity noted non-Chinese looters made up the majority of those who were killed.
 His thesis continues to inspire debate, most notably in Jess Melvin's analysis of historical documents she uncovered from Army Archives in Indonesia about the massacres of 1965/66 in the province of Aceh ("the Indonesian genocide files"): "These documents provide the first documentary evidence that systematic race-based killings did occur in Aceh during the genocide. [...] while I agree ethnic Chinese who were murdered in Aceh during the time of public and systematic killings (7 October – 23 December 1965) were killed primarily because of their alleged relationship with the PKI, this does not mean race was absent as a motivating factor behind the violence."

 An estimate is that around 2,000 Chinese Indonesians were killed (out of a total estimated death toll of between 500,000 and 3 million people), with documented massacres taking place in Makassar, Medan and Lombok island.
 Robert Cribb and Charles A. Coppel noted that "relatively few" Chinese were actually killed during the purge while most of the dead were native Indonesians.
 The death toll of the Chinese was in the thousands, while the death toll of native Indonesians was in the hundreds of thousands.
 Ethnic Balinese and Javanese made up the vast majority of people who were massacred.

-Dayaks were tricked by the Indonesian military into attacking Chinese.
-The land the Chinese fled from was not taken by Dayaks but by Madurese settlers, who were later massacred by the Dayaks.
-Dayaks and Malays killed and raped Madurese throughout 1996, 1997, 1999 and 2001.
+In 1967 in West Kalimantan, Dayaks were manipulated by the Indonesian military into massacring the Chinese.
+The land the Chinese fled from was taken by Dayaks as well as by other groups, including the Madurese, who were later also massacred by the Dayaks.